plblum/jivs/docs/Jivs_API.md

 -   [`Validator class`](#validators-connecting-conditions-to-error-messages) – Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

-- [`ValidationServices class`](#validationservices) – Provides dependency injection and configuration through a variety of services and factories.
+- [`JivsServices class`](#validationservices) – Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
-Here are several interfaces supported by ValidationServices which empower Jivs.
+Here are several interfaces supported by JivsServices which empower Jivs.
     - `IDataTypeFormatter` – Two use cases:
         + FieldValueHost can convert the native value into its text value when using `ValueHost.setValue()`.
         + Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.